-The meaning of earnest money is in the name — it’s a deposit of good faith on a home loan from buyer to seller.
+It’s a deposit of good faith on a home loan from buyer to seller.
 An earnest money deposit will set your offer apart from other applicants, and it's generally an accepted part of the VA loan process.

 A solid contract supplemented with an earnest money deposit shows a seller that you have both the resources and the desire to seal the deal.
 Including a considerable deposit could even help your offer be selected over others.